vishal-2000/BrickBreakerExtended/README.md

     - Level 3 == Boss Level
 - You can choose a level directly from the start screen.
 Then you can start playing it.
 The remaining lives will remain constant accross the levels (it won't change on simply upgrading the level)

+### Falling Bricks
+- In each level, you will be given 100 frames time.
+After crossing 100th frame, the bricks will drif downward every time your ball hits your paddle
+- The moment a brick comes close enough to your paddle in such a way that paddle's locomotive freedom is restricted, then the game ends.
+It is a GAMEOVER scenario

 ## How to run the game
 ### Dependencies
 - Python 3